This feature is available in GravityOps Search Premium.

 Switch between the two output modes using the tabs under the Display card:

-Simple field list — tick one or more fields, entry properties, or special values (meta, num_results).
+Simple field list — tick one or more fields, entry properties, entry meta keys, or special values (meta, num_results).
 Each entry outputs those values in order.
-Use “Discover available meta keys for this form” to run a quick introspection query.
+Use “Discover available meta keys for this form” to run a quick introspection query that lists every key present in the most recent entry.

 Template builder — stack blocks to assemble a per-entry output template: